Planting a Wild Food Garden at Moya We Khaya

-Seedlings of indigenous edibles grown by Cape Flats LIFE ready for planting (Photo: Zoe Poulsen)
+Seedlings of indigenous edibles grown by Cape Flats LIFE are ready for planting.
+Photo © Zoë Chapman Poulsen.

 Top: Lunch is ready!
-A steaming pot of soup with locally baked spinach bread (Photo: Loubie Rusch).
-Above: The planting plan for the Cape Wild Food Garden (Photo: Loubie Rusch)
+A steaming pot of soup with locally baked spinach bread.
+Photo: Loubie Rusch.
+Above: Checking out the planting plan for the Cape Wild Food Garden.
+Photo: Loubie Rusch.

 Connect on Social